Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Construction of the Trial State

 We assume that the patches do not degenerate into very long and narrow shapes as $N \to \infty$, or more precisely we assume that always

-Inside each $ \tilde{P}_\alpha $, we now choose a slightly smaller patch $ P_\alpha $ such that the distance between two adjacent patches is at least $ 2R $, that is, twice the interaction radius.
+Inside each $ \tilde{P}_\alpha $, we now choose a slightly smaller patch $ P_\alpha $ such that the distance between two adjacent patches is at least $ 2R $, that is, twice the diameter of the support of $ \hat{V} $.
 By radially extending $ P_\alpha $, we obtain the final patches $ B_\alpha $ with thickness $ 2R $ (see Figure \ref{fig:patches3d}):

 The patches are separated by corridors wider than $ 2R $.
 To cover also the southern hemisphere, we define the patch $B_{\alpha + \frac M2}$ by applying the reflection $ k \mapsto -k $ to $ B_\alpha $\;.